 Enablers of ITOM success can generally be grouped into the same categories as the challenges outlined above.

-Artificial intelligence (AI) and machine learning (ML) are poised to bring transformational changes to ITOM.
-Several vendors already offer AI-powered solutions designed to improve ITSM and service desk management, via virtual assistants (“chatbots”), intelligent recommendations and predictive data analysis.
-Similarly enabled features will soon make ITOM solutions easier to use and more powerful.
+Artificial intelligence (AI) and machine learning (ML) are poised to bring about paradigm shifts in IT operations management.
+Several vendors already offer AI-powered solutions designed to enhance service delivery experience and service desk management, through virtual assistants or “chatbots”, intelligent recommendations, and predictive data analysis.
+Similarly enabled features will soon make ITOM solutions intuitive and more powerful.

 The past, present, and foreseeable future of developments in and surrounding ITOM all lead to the same conclusion.
 To maximize its business value and agility, IT management must become fully operationally focused and guided by business needs and goals.
 Effective ITOM is a critical step toward that goal.
 It is also a critical element of the firm, flexible foundation upon which your business can pursue future IT improvements and digital transformation efforts.